Nodel-Recall/tinker-cli/README.md

-us-east-2 HVM64 AMI is changed to Ubuntu 22.04

-TODO: Update all region AMIs to Ubuntu 22.04

-# Using Tinker CLI
+# Tinker Admin CLI

-`npm i -g`
+Tinker automates the creation of backends for your web applications.

 # Pre-requisites
 - An AWS account with a domain registered in Route 53